-Finally, there was an inverse and significant relationship between decisional conflict and health literacy (r = -0.81, P < 0.001), which is consistent with the study done by Tagai on patients with colon cancer (P < 0.001),26 the one by Doyle et al. on patients with AIDS (P = 0.05),33 that of Essink et al. in colon cancer screening (P = 0.05), and also the study by Jukkala et al. on women with breast cancer (P < 0.001).32 literacy.34 Low health literacy can be due to the patients' inadequate knowledge of their disease.
+Finally, there was an inverse and significant relationship between decisional conflict and health literacy (r = -0.81, P < 0.001), which is consistent with the study done by Tagai on patients with colon cancer (P < 0.001), the one by Doyle et al. on patients with AIDS (P = 0.05), and also the study by Jukkala et al. on women with breast cancer (P < 0.001).
+The significant relationship is a significant relationship in the study of the study of the study by Jukkala et al. on women with breast cancer (P < 0.001).

+High levels of uncertainty and concern for decision making can be caused by inadequate health literacy.34 Low health literacy can be due to the patients' inadequate knowledge of their disease.
 This inadequate knowledge might lead to uncertainty in the patients and they might feel that the treatment was imposed on them and was not based on their preferences.
 In fact, they may think they made a useless choice that would ultimately lead to regret over the decision.35